shubham808/blog/_posts/2018-8-2-IterativeMachine.md

 	a.set_labels(labels);
     cout<<"Training Start..."<<endl;
 	a.train();
-    /* Press CTRL+C before training is complete.
-Another way to stop training is to pass a callback that will trigger can trigger a signal.
+    // Press CTRL+C before training is complete.
+Another way to stop training
-    \*/
+    //is to pass a callback that will trigger can trigger a signal.

     // Here you can use the pre-trained model.
 For example we can apply on test data, serialize the model etc. cout<<"Resuming Training"<<endl;
     a.continue_train();